Vrajesh420/VrajeshBookStore/VrajeshBookStore/README.txt

 Added new CategoryRespository and ICategoryRepository in folders and commit to github 1650
-Added  new SP_Call.cs and ISP_Call.cs in respository folder
+Added  new SP_Call.cs and ISP_Call.cs in respository folder 1605
+Created new IUnitOfWork and UnitOfWork.cs and added the code in it.